Powered By Blogger

 Monday, March 18, 2024

 And now the thrilling conclusion of the F TROOP in the Nielsen Ratings series.
-For you late arrivals to the party:
+For you latecomers to the party, first, a chance to catch up:

 F TROOP in the Nielsen Ratings PART ONE at this link